MDS Aggregator – FAQ

 What file formats are supported for uploads?

-The Fixus MDS Aggregator supports ZIP (containing CSV files) and Excel (.xlsx) file types.
+The Fixus MDS Aggregator currently supports ZIP (containing CSV files) and Excel (.xlsx) file types but can support the same file format as the supported MDS.

 Are there file size limits for uploads?